marcellerdelyi/personal-blog-eleventy/src/posts/22.05.2025/sequential-data-driven-animations-in-blender.md

 ## Second prototype and current version
 After completing my initial prototype and gaining a bit more experience, along with a clearer understanding of Python in Blender, I decided to revisit the script.
 I felt confident I could reshape the entire script on my own.
 I systematically dissected the original script line-by-line until things started to break, and then figured out ways to fix it myself while cleaning up the LLM-generated code so it was easier for me to understand.
 In the end, I had a script that was more aligned with the project's original goal.

+Beside scripting, I also simplified my Blender scene.
+I went back to the basics, I added three cubes with three different colours and made the csv data with only three rows.
+This reduced complexity made me focus more on what actually mattered the most and made it a lot easier for my brain to focus on nailig down the animation that the scipt was outputting.
+Down below you will see an ecample spreadsheet.
+This simple, three row csv data I used for testing out the animation.

+{% image "./Simplified_Blender_Scene.png", "Simplified Blender scene with 3 differently coloured cubes" %}
+_The simplified Blender scene after starting over_

 ### Script overview
 The script consists 6 key components: